12 Jan 2021

 “So we provide customers with a port in these data centres, so that is a cross connect switch, and we guarantee them access to the crypto-exchanges into the public cloud provider via the on-ramps we have in all the different regions on all the various public cloud providers.”

 BSO developed in December a bespoke ultra low latency cloud connectivity solution for CryptoStruct, the Hamburg-based crypto-currency trading firm, enabling professional trading companies, market makers, banks, and investment funds to develop, test, and run automated trading strategies for cryptocurrencies and derivatives.

-The BSO chief executive and founder said he is keen to revisit the opportunities presented by acquisitions.
+The BSO chief executive said he is keen to revisit the opportunities presented by acquisitions.